-The political science major must take POL 110/American Government\ or POL 230/International Relations, POL 200/Political Analysis, POL 390/Tutorial in Political Science, POL 498/Seminar in Political Science, one course in American politics, one course in comparative politics, one course in international politics, one course in political theory, and a four course political science concentration approved by the student's adviser, for a total of 12 course units in political science.
+The political science major must take POL 110/American Government\ or POL 230/International Relations, POL 200/Political Analysis, POL 390/Tutorial in Political Science, POL 498/Seminar in Political Science, one course in American politics, one course in comparative politics, one course in international politics, one course in political theory, and four courses of political science electives, for a total of 12 course units in political science.
 Eight courses in political science must be at the 300 or 400 level.
 In addition, political science majors must take STA 115/Statistics I, ECO 101/Principles of Microeconomics, and ECO 102/Principles of Macroeconomics; these courses may be used to satisfy the liberal learning requirements in mathematics and social sciences.

-\Students who have taken a course in American politics or government prior to TCNJ should take POLS 230 instead.
+\Students who have taken a course in American politics or government prior to TCNJ should take POL 230 instead.